9 couple workouts for home or the gym

 One of our favorite couple workouts - this one can be done side-by-side or facing each other.
 One partner is going to do the jumping jacks, while the other does butt-kickers (classy name, right?).
 After each set, rest for 10-15 seconds, swap and repeat.

-Butt Kickers: Stand up straight.
+Butt kickers: Stand up straight.
 Hold out your arms, with your elbows pointing downwards.
-Bring your right leg up so that your knee touches your butt.
+Bring your right leg backwards so that your foot touches your butt.
 Make sure that your thigh does not move.
 Repeat with the left leg, and continue to alternate these movements for 30 seconds.
-Think of it as static jogging; it’s the same form, just on the spot!
+Think of it as static jogging; it's the same form, just on the spot!

 Tip: This might look easy but it certainly isn’t!
-A movement like this creates lots of movement in your extremities so be sure to keep that core nice a stable to create a solid base.
+Exercises like these create lots of movement in your extremities so be sure to keep that core nice a stable to create a solid base.